Code-Institute-Submissions/first-milestone-project-5/README.md

 * Subscription form could be improved as other tech could be used to gather a mailing list for the band to be able to do regular new updates to their sites.

-* Audio page could be listed as playlist and trigger changes automatically.
+* More could be added to audio tracks and audio tracks could be listed as playlist and trigger changes automatically via JS.

 * Contact form can be updated with JS by adding mail functions to it.

 ### Getting Started